Asian-spiced turkey lettuce wraps. The post holiday, delicious, quick and easy meal that will help you squeeze back into your skinny jeans.

 - 1 1/2 teaspoonful garlic chili sauce

 In a large wok or non stick skillet, heat oil over medium heat.
 Add the garlic and shallot and cook for 15 seconds, then add ground turkey.
 Break up the meat with a spoon, tossing/stirring often, until meat is cooked through.

 Once the turkey is cooked through, check and see if there is a lot of grease left over in the bottom of the pan.
 If there is, drain the meat, and then re-add to the wok.
 If not, skip to the next step.

 Add the scallions, lemongrass, rice vinegar, hoisin sauce, soy sauce, and garlic chili sauce.
 Toss well to ensure everything is coated.
 Allow to cook for another 2-3 minutes and remove from heat and sprinkle with cilantro.

 To serve, separate leaves of lettuce and wash with warm water; pat dry.
 Spoon the turkey mixture into the center of a lettuce leaf and eat like a taco!

-I am lucky to have an Asian market right behind my storefront that I can go to for things like lemongrass and hoisin sauce.
+I’m lucky to have an Asian market right behind my storefront, where I get things like lemongrass and hoisin sauce.
 If you don’t have a specialty market near you, don’t worry.
-I’ve seen a lot of growth recently at normal grocery stores and even in that big box store (whose name I wont mention) within their ethnic foods departments.
+I’ve seen a lot of growth of the Asian food aisles at normal grocery stores, and even in big box stores.
 The prices are a bit more then what I pay where I go, but it works in a pinch.